NLP Researcher Sowmya Vajjala writes about everything she wants to

 Sowmya landed on her catchy blog title – ‘Sowmya Writes on everything she wants to’ on her first day in IIIT Hyderabad.
 “Though I was blogging during my B.Tech days, it was at IIITH that I figured out how to type in Telugu.
 I didn’t have a specific interest and wrote about whatever grabbed my attention”.

 Translation happened by accident, in B. Tech first year, when the scholar did some translations for the Writers club.
 “Initially I translated film reviews from English for a Telugu website called Navatarangam.
 At some point, someone suggested that I should translate a whole book and that went well.
-We translated a Satyajit Ray film, that was published by Hyderabad Book Trust.
-A few years later, during my PhD in Germany, Gita Ramaswamy, its founder suggested that I translate Kondapalli Koteswaramma’s autobiography into English.
+I translated a book of film essays by Satyajit Ray, that was published by Navatarangam Publications.
+A few years later, during my PhD in Germany, Gita Ramaswamy, founder of Hyderabad Book Trust suggested that I translate Kondapalli Koteswaramma’s autobiography into English.
 Though I was reticent about writing fluently in literary English, we decided to try one chapter and that gave me the confidence to finish the book.
 It was published in 2015 by Zubaan books titled Sharp knife of memory and subsequently the book was translated into many Indian languages through the English translation”, she observes.

 Her website Pustakam.net, launched in 2009 is a crowd-run website, where people share their book reviews and “we interview eminent Telugu literary personalities, authors and publishers”, she remarks.
 “Our most memorable interviews were with the founders of Project Gutenberg, and with Amish Tripathi the author of the Meluha series, before he got very famous.
 Over the past 15 years, we have amassed thousands of articles written in Telugu, from different countries.
 Endapalli Bharathi writes about life in her village, near Madanapalle in Andhra Pradesh.
 My English translation of her short stories is due to be published by Hyderabad-based Southside books, sometime next year”.